Ýolöten: Etymology

-Atanyyazow attributes the name to the settlement's location on the Silk Road between ancient Merv and Herat.
+Atanyýazow attributes the name to the settlement's location on the Silk Road between ancient Merv and Herat.
 The words ýol and öten mean "road" and "past" in Turkmen, respectively, i.e., "a place to cross".

 Transportation

 Ýolöten lies on the Mary-Serhetabat railway line, and at the junction of the A-388 highway connecting Mary and Serhetabat and the P-25 highway connecting Ýolöten to Baýramaly.

 Population

 In 1989 the city had a population of 18,644, with a total of some 35,000 in the city plus the surrounding district.
 The 2009 estimate is 37,705.

 Economy

 Ýolöten is the nearest city to the Galkynysh Gas Field, formerly known as the Iolotan or South Yolotan–Osman field, the second-largest gas field in the world, and support of natural gas operations is a major part of the city's economy.
 It is also a center for agricultural product processing, due to its location in the Murghab River oasis.